HTTPArchive/almanac.httparchive.org/src/content/en/2025/cdn.md

 The share of CDN usage has increased over the years, particularly among the most popular websites according to Google Chrome's UX Report (CrUX) classification.
 As the graph shows, the top 1,000 websites have the highest CDN usage at 71%, followed by the top 10,000 at 70%, and the top 100,000 at 62%.
 Compared to 2024, CDN adoption has increased regardless of popularity rank.

-As mentioned in previous editions, the increase in CDN usage of 33% in 2024 to 35% in 2025 among smaller sites can be attributed to the rise of free or flat tiered affordable CDN options.
+As mentioned in previous editions, the increase in CDN usage of 33% in 2024 to 35% in 2025 among smaller sites can be attributed to the rise of free or flat-tiered or affordable CDN options.
 Additionally, many hosting solutions now bundle CDNs with their services, making it easier and more cost-effective for websites to leverage this technology.

 ## CDN providers